 Here at the NQAC our Chief Flying Instructor is also our in house examiner, holding the appropriate CASA approval for flight testing.
 This means in most cases RPL Flight Tests will be conducted by the NQAC.

-Students who successfully completes the RPL are permitted to privately hire NQAC aircraft and fly with instructor authorisation, within a 25 nautical mile range from the departure aerodrome, with passengers, by day only and in appropriate weather conditions.
+Students who successfully complete the RPL are permitted to privately hire NQAC aircraft and fly with instructor authorisation, within a 25 nautical mile range from the departure aerodrome, with passengers, by day only and in appropriate weather conditions.

 The steps to achieving an RPL

 Step 1: Trial Introductory Flight.
 Your first experience in the pilot’s seat and the start of your aviation career.

 Step 2: Ab-Initio training.
 Your initial lessons will cover the basics, including operation of the aircraft and its controls, flying straight and level, climbing, descending, turning, stalling, and take-offs and landings.

 Step 3: First Solo Flight.
 Once you have mastered the basics, you will be sent off for your first solo flight!
 This usually occurs at about the 15-20 hour mark for the average student, but will differ depending on your individual abilities.
 A first solo usually consists of a single circuit flown around the airport before landing again.

 Step 4: Area Solo Training.
 You go back to the training area and learn more advanced techniques to ensure you are 100% competent to take passengers around the local area.
 More solo flying follows.